IlluvatarEru/sentimentanalysis/README.md

 This approach is based on lists of positive and negative words.

-First, all the words in the documents are lemmatized (eg: "leaves" -> "leaf").
+First, all the words in the documents are lemmatized (eg: "leaves" -> "leaf").<br />
-Then, it will compute a score for each word in the document:
+Then, it will compute a score for each word in the document:<br />
-    - if the word is present in the list of positive words, its score is 1 (eg: "good")
+    - if the word is present in the list of positive words, its score is 1 (eg: "good")<br />
-    - if the word is present in the list of negative words, its score is -1 (eg: "bad")
+    - if the word is present in the list of negative words, its score is -1 (eg: "bad")<br />
-    - otherwise it is 0
+    - otherwise it is 0<br />

 Then the score of the word is updated to take into account the context:
     - if there is a diminisher in the previous words it will multiply the score by 0.5 ("This is a partially nad"; "bad" will have a score of: -1 * 0.5 = -0.5 )